keltia/fetiche-rs/README.md

 from the terminal and accepting requests through an [GRPC] interface.
 The Windows version will have to be run from a specific terminal with the `serve` command.

-In the near future, `fetiched` might evolve into an Actor-based subsystem (using [Actix] most probably) to manage orchestration between the internal modules.
-We might have an engine actor, a configuration actor, etc.
+In the near future, `fetiched` is evolving into an Actor-based subsystem (using [Actix] ) to manage orchestration between the internal modules.
+We do have an engine actor, a configuration actor, etc.

 More details in the specific [Fetiched README.md](fetiched/README.md).